DigijEth/rockwall_ubuntu_orangepi/README.md

+Major update coming in the next 24 hours, fully functinal with GUI system is on its way

 # Orange Pi 5 Plus Kernel Builder

 A comprehensive tool for building optimized Linux kernels for the Orange Pi 5 Plus with RK3588 SoC and Mali G610 GPU hardware acceleration support.